The 17-year-old denied terror charges relating to singer's Cardiff show

-A Welsh teenager has been found guilty of plotting a terror attack on the day of a Justin Bieber concert in Cardiff.
+A Welsh teenager has been jailed for life after being found guilty of plotting a terror attack on the day of a Justin Bieber concert in Cardiff.

-The 17-year-old of white British heritage from Rhondda Cynon Taff, who cannot be named due to his age, was detained by police on June 30, the same day as the singer’s gig at the city’s Principality Stadium, formerly known as the Millennium Stadium.
+The 17-year-old, named as Lloyd Gunton from Rhondda Cynon Taff, was detained by police on June 30, 2017, the same day as the singer’s gig at the city’s Principality Stadium, formerly known as the Millennium Stadium.

 Birmingham crown court heard that the teen searched online for details about the event’s security procedures and had a copy of the concert poster saved to his computer.
 Police also found a claw hammer, kitchen knife and “martyrdom letter” in the boy’s school rucksack upon searching his home.
 The note saw the teen declare himself as “a soldier of the Islamic State”.